 The Grand Tour Madagascar special A Massive Hunt: When is it released?
 What cars are they driving?
-Watch the trailer
+Will there be a season 5?

 Clarkson, Hammond and May are back on Amazon Prime Video with a new Grand Tour special, A Massive Hunt, which finds them searching for pirate treasure in Madagascar.